ionspin/kotlin-multiplatform-bignum/README.md

 Unlike Java BigInteger which does two's complement inversion, this method does bitwise inversion,

-I.e.: If the number was "1100" binary, invPrecise returns "0011" => "11" => 4 decimal
+I.e.: If the number was "1100" binary, invPrecise returns "0011" => "11" => 4 in base 10

-Where Java BigInteger would return "1011" => -13 two's complement decimal
+In the same case Java BigInteger would return "1011" => -13 two's complement base 10
 ```
 val operand = BigInteger.parseString("11110000", 2)
 val invResult = operand.invPrecise()